Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcess-c.rst

 Certain processes need special environment settings in order to operate.
 You can set environment variables for your process by calling :sip:ref:`~PyQt6.QtCore.QProcess.setProcessEnvironment`.
 To set a working directory, call :sip:ref:`~PyQt6.QtCore.QProcess.setWorkingDirectory`.
 By default, processes are run in the current working directory of the calling process.

 The positioning and the screen Z-order of windows belonging to GUI applications started with :sip:ref:`~PyQt6.QtCore.QProcess` are controlled by the underlying windowing system.
 For Qt 5 applications, the positioning can be specified using the ``-qwindowgeometry`` command line option; X11 applications generally accept a ``-geometry`` command line option.

-**Note:** On QNX, setting the working directory may cause all application threads, with the exception of the :sip:ref:`~PyQt6.QtCore.QProcess` caller thread, to temporarily freeze during the spawning process, owing to a limitation in the operating system.

 .. _qprocess-synchronous-process-api: